cylc/cylc-doc/src/tutorial/furthertopics/clock-triggered-tasks.rst

 Run your workflow using::

+   cylc validate .
+   cylc install
    cylc play clock-trigger

 Stop the workflow after a few cycles using ``cylc stop --now --now clock-trigger``.
 Notice how the tasks run as soon as possible rather than waiting for the actual time to be equal to the cycle point.

-..
-TODO - check this tutorial still works now that cylc run/restart has been replaced by cylc play

 Clock-Triggering Tasks